Los Angeles Boating, Jet Ski and PWC Accident Attorney

 If you or someone close to you has been injured in a boat, personal watercraft (PWC), or jet ski accident you should consult an experienced personal injury law firm with qualified and real-life boating and maritime experience who can handle your claim and secure the necessary evidence without delay.
 Contact us today or Call (213) 271-9318 for a free consultation.

-Attorneys Derek Pakiz and Robert Reeves are both boat owners since the early 2000’s, and Derek is presumptively the nation’s foremost attorney authority in accidental drowning and near-drowning cases, owing to his decades of supervisory and hands-on lifeguarding experience in addition to his successful legal career.
+Attorney Derek Pakiz has been a boat owner since the early 1970s, and is presumptively the nation’s foremost attorney authority in accidental drowning and near-drowning cases, owing to his decades of supervisory and hands-on lifeguarding experience in addition to his successful legal career.

 Call (213) 271-9318